cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 3) Set openweather API key in ../Agents/WeatherAgent, more details in that folder

 Stack needs to be up and running:
+1) Copy DispersionVis/dispersion-vis.json to Deploy/stacks/dynamic/stack-manager/inputs/config/services.
-1) Navigate to Deploy/stacks/dynamic/stack-manager, do all required setup as described by the README and execute (in a WSL terminal)
+2) Navigate to Deploy/stacks/dynamic/stack-manager, do all required setup as described by the README and execute (in a WSL terminal)
 ```
 ./stack.sh start ship-stack
 ```